Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 6. Tulum

-Best for: Families with kids 8+ who appreciate aesthetics and budget allows
+Best for: Families with kids 8+ who appreciate aesthetics and have the budget

-Tulum is the Instagram beach town: turquoise water, palm trees, ancient ruins on cliffs, boutique hotels along a 10 km beach strip.
+Tulum is the Instagram beach town: turquoise water, palm trees, ancient ruins on cliffs, boutique hotels strung along the beach road.
 Great for families who appreciate the aesthetics and have the budget.
-Less practical for younger kids since most of the Beach Zone requires a vehicle.
+Less practical for younger kids since most of the Beach Zone requires a vehicle to get to and from.

 7. Mahahual / Costa Maya

-Mahahual is a small beach town on the southern Caribbean coast, 3.5 hours south of Cancun.
+Mahahual is a small beach town on the southern Caribbean coast, about 4.5 hours south of Cancun.
 Reef-protected calm water, 2 km pedestrian Malecon, small family-run hotels, half the price of Tulum.
-The closest you can get to the old Caribbean Mexico vibe.
+As close as you can get to old Caribbean Mexico now.

 Pros: cheapest of the Caribbean towns, safest swim beach for young kids, walkable Malecon, snorkeling from shore.
-Cons: long transfer from Cancun (3.5 hours), fewer dining options, no all-inclusive resorts.
+Cons: long transfer from Cancun (4.5 hours), fewer dining options, no all-inclusive resorts.
+Also, fill your gas tank in Cancun before you go.
+The last stretch is sparse.

 What to Pack for Any Mexico Beach Trip

-The same packing list works across all 7 of these destinations:
+The same packing list works across all 7 of these:

 How to Choose: A Quick Decision Tree